creative residency

 We’re excited to announce

-photo by Ikue Yasué
+photo by @josemanuelerre

 Creative Residency Studio Showing

-July 07, 1:00pm at The Dance Centre, Marcuse studio.
+July 13, 1:00pm at The Dance Centre, Marcuse studio.

-photo by John Cameron
+previous 2024 mentee Aina Yasue photo by John Cameron

-Mentee applications are closed.
+Mentee applications are Now Open.

-Through mentorship, the residency will provide an artist mentee the opportunity to be guided as they carve their own artistic voice and develop creation skills.
+Through mentorship, the residency will provide an artist the opportunity to be guided as they carve their own artistic voice and develop creation skills.
 The mentor will challenge the mentee to explore dance vocabulary and their individualistic choreographic expressions, while reflecting and experimenting.
 There is potential to explore and integrate the use of props and scenographic elements to expand the artistic environment.
 The objective is to nurture the artistic mind, empowering the mentee to be a flamenco leader of tomorrow.

 To be eligible, the mentee must be an emerging or mid-career Canadian professional Flamenco artist.
 This is defined, for this purpose, as an artist who has completed basic training or a professional training program, maintained a professional dance career for a minimum of one year, and has been paid artist fees for performing in a professional, public setting.